ps-interactive/debugging-java-se-17/checkpoints/04-readable-code/checkpoint.md

 Change the variables `a` and `c` to something more descriptive like `smallBoundary` and `largeBoundary`

-Compare your changes with the solution to see how you did.
+Compare your changes with the `Solution.java` file to see how you did.